 Facts about communicable disease prevention and preparation

-- Mesa Public Schools has a planned response that focuses on prevention and preparation.
+- Mesa Public Schools has a planned response for communicable diseases that focuses on prevention and preparation.
 Our response is guided by the Centers for Disease Control and Prevention (CDC).

 - Individual prevention includes taking the same precautions as we do for colds and flu.

 - covering coughs and sneezes with shirt sleeves

 - not touching your eyes, nose or mouth throughout the day

 - avoiding those who are sick

 - keeping children home if they are sick